Nidhi786sharma/Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/Discovery.md

 * Lite plans: PDF, Word, PowerPoint, Excel, JSON, HTML
 * Advanced plans: PDF, Word, PowerPoint, Excel, PNG, TIFF, JPG, JSON, HTML

+## What is a webhook?

+A webhook is a mechanism that allows you to call out to an external program based on something happening in your program.
+When used in a Watson Assistant dialog skill, a webhook is triggered when the Assistant processes a node that has a webhook enabled.
+The webhook collects data that you specify or that you collect from the user during the conversation and save in context variables, and sends the data to the Webhook request URL as an HTTP POST request.
+The URL that receives the webhook is the listener.
+It performs a predefined action using the information that is provided by the webhook as specified in the webhook definition, and can optionally return a response.

+In our example, the webhook will communicate with an IBM Cloud Functions `web action`, which is connected to the Watson Discovery service.

 # Steps:

 1. [Create IBM Cloud services](#1-create-ibm-cloud-services)